Strategic Communication (STC)

 Introduction to major theories and empirical research regarding the role of interpersonal communication and related personal, contextual, and cultural variables in the development of various types of dyadic relationships.
-(Non-majors only.
-Does not count toward any communication degree.)
-Credit not granted to students who have earned credit in STC 134.
+Does not count toward the strategic communication major.
 IIC.
 CAS-C.

 STC 205.
 American Film as Communication.
 (3)

 Introduction to the study of communication via American motion pictures.
 Focuses on analysis of technical and narrative elements found in motion pictures.
 Screening of films provides backdrop for discussing visual impact of motion pictures as significant form of mass communication.

 Theoretical issues that affect communication between members of work teams, discussion groups, and decision-making bodies.
 Students study these theories and related research studies and work as members of student teams to analyze critically both the theoretical and practical implications of the theories and research studies.

 STC 239.
 Theories of Communication.
 (3) (MPT)

 Introduction to communication and rhetorical theories.
 Students completing this course should be able to demonstrate competence in understanding the various theories discussed and see how they fit in the field of communication.